When Breastfeeding Just Isn't Going to Happen

 3 week mark.

-At about the 3 week mark, when no progress was being made and I seemed to just be getting more and more down (literally crying ALL THE TIME, had no appetite, and was feeling anxious), my Mum finally dragged me in to my family Doc.
+At about the 3-week mark, when no progress was being made, and I seemed to just be getting more and more down (literally crying ALL THE TIME, had no appetite, and was feeling anxious), my Mum finally dragged me into my family Doc.

 What I was doing just wasn’t sustainable.
 A lot of people had been telling me to just stop breastfeeding, but I had been stubbornly hanging on to it.
 I was insistent that I was going to be that breastfeeding mama that I had pictured for so long.
 I could barely get the words out when I got to my Doctor’s office – told her the story of the last few weeks through sobs.